 Many people wonder “how much is my case worth?”
 This is all dependent on the severity of the accident, who is involved, and if you or another person/multiple people are found fully or partially involved in the accident.
-You may be able to receive compensation for the accident depending on the extent of the other person’s culpability for the damages that were sustained in the accident.
+You may be able to receive compensation for the accident depending on the extent of the other person’s culpability for the damages that were sustained in the accident with the help of a professional lawyer.
 Some of the damages may be:

 - Property Damage- any damage to your car that was caused during the accident.
-If your car was totaled, you’ll receive compensation to buy a new car.
+If your car was totalled, you’ll receive compensation to buy a new car.

-- Pain and Suffering- this is for any physical pain and impediment that was a result from the crash.
+- Pain and Suffering- this is for any physical pain and impediment that was a result of the crash.

 Impairment of Earning Capacity- if your wages diminished due to the accident you can receive compensation for them.